 There are two key elements for GPU-enabled code:

-1. One or more Kernels compute functions that take an index argument and perform computations for that specific index of data, in parallel.
+1. One or more Kernel compute functions that take an index argument and perform computations for that specific index of data, in parallel.
 GPU computation is effectively just a parallel for loop.
 On the GPU, each such kernel is implemented by its own separate compute shader code, and one of the main functions of gosl is to generate this code from the Go sources, in the automatically created shaders/ directory.

 2. Global variables on which the kernel functions exclusively operate: all relevant data must be specifically copied from the CPU to the GPU and back.
 As explained in the GPU docs, each GPU compute shader is effectively a standalone program operating on these global variables.
 To replicate this environment on the CPU, so the code works in both contexts, we need to make these variables global in the CPU (Go) environment as well.

-gosl generates a file named gosl.go in your package directory that initializes the GPU with all of the global variables, and functions for running the kernels and syncing the gobal variable data back and forth between the CPu and GPU.
+gosl generates a file named gosl.go in your package directory that initializes the GPU with all of the global variables, and functions for running the kernels and syncing the gobal variable data back and forth between the CPU and GPU.

 Each distinct compute kernel must be tagged with a //gosl:kernel comment directive, as in this example (from examples/basic):

-The kernel functions receive a uint32 index argument, and use this to index into the global variables containing the relevant data.
 Typically the kernel code itself just calls other relevant function(s) using the index, as in the above example.
 Critically, all of the data that a kernel function ultimately depends on must be contained with the global variables, and these variables must have been sync’d up to the GPU from the CPU prior to running the kernel (more on this below).

 In the CPU mode, the kernel is effectively run in a for loop like this: